 Codefresh has native support for Git repositories and Git triggers.
 First you need to set up a Git integration (your administrator might also have done this for you already).

-You can add new integration for any cloud provider or even on-premises ones.
-By default you will also have a provider setup if you used one for Codefresh signup (GitHub, GitLab or Bitbucket).
+You can add a new integration for any cloud provider or even on-premises ones.
+By default you will also have a provider set up if you used one for Codefresh signup (GitHub, GitLab or Bitbucket).

 For each Git Integration, make sure that you note down its name, as you will use in your pipeline inside a git-clone step.